amihaiemil/amihaiemil.github.io/_posts/2017-10-16-javaee8-jsoncollectors-oop-alternative.markdown

 ---
 layout: post
-title: "JavaEE 8: JsonCollectors And The OOP Alternative"
+title: "Jakarta EE 8: JsonCollectors And The OOP Alternative"
 date: 2017-10-16
 tags: java oop javaee design
 author: amihaiemil
 comments: true
 shareable: true
-preview: A short overview of JavaEE 8's JsonCollectors and an OOP alternative for JavaEE 7 and below.
+preview: A short overview of Jakarta EE 8's JsonCollectors and an OOP alternative for JavaEE 7 and below.
 image: https://amihaiemil.github.io/images/mouse_in_the_house2.png
 ---

-With JavaEE 8 there comes a new version of the JSON-P (JSON Processing) specification, namely version 1.1.
+With <a href="https://jakarta.ee/about/"><strike>Java EE 8</strike></a> Jakarta EE 8 there comes a new version of the JSON-P (JSON Processing) specification, namely version
+1.1.
 One of the new things this version brings is the utility class [JsonCollectors](https://javaee.github.io/javaee-spec/javadocs/javax/json/stream/JsonCollectors.html).

 This class is OK, it provides some useful collectors to manipulate collections of JsonValues and turn them into JsonObjects or JsonArrays.
 Let's see how it works and dive into a more OOP alternative (I'm going to examine JsonArray, but this applies to JsonObject as well and probably to the others too).